jlarriba/TUI-ConsoleLauncher/PRIVACY_POLICY.md

 - No photos or videos are captured

 ### Storage (READ/WRITE_EXTERNAL_STORAGE, MANAGE_EXTERNAL_STORAGE)
-- Used to store and read configuration files in the t-ui folder
+- Used to store and read configuration files in the txt folder
 - Used to access files when you use file-related commands
 - No files are uploaded or shared externally